OAGi/Score/docs/test_cases/TestSuite5.md

 ## Test Case 5.4

-> Retired in 2.0-OAGi developer authorized access to code list management functions.
+**Retired in 2.0 - OAGi developer authorized access to code list management functions.**

+> There is an entire code list management test suite that replaces this test case.

 Pre-condition: N/A
-There is an entire code list management test suite that replaces this test case.

 ### Test Assertion: